How can developing countries confront biopiracy? | DW | 20.06.2022

 In a July 2021 resolution, which Rivasi helped negotiate, the European Parliament called for consistency between the various international agreements on the subject of genetic resources.
 They stressed the importance of disclosing their origins in patent applications, to ensure the "fair and equitable sharing of the benefits."

-At the Geneva talks in March, the delegate from the African Group floated the idea of creating a global system to collect a "1% levy on retail prices of all biodiversity-related products to support on-the-ground biodiversity conservation."
+At the Geneva talks in March, an African Group delegate floated the idea of creating a global system to collect "a 1% levy on retail prices of all biodiversity-related products to support on-the-ground biodiversity conservation."

-Some have already been heading in that direction.
-That was the case in South Africa, where the rooibos industry signed a benefit-sharing agreement with the Khoi and San Indigenous communities in late 2019.
+This approach has already come to fruition, for example in South Africa where the rooibos industry signed a benefit-sharing agreement with the Khoi and San Indigenous communities in late 2019.

 The agreement "would ensure that our Indigenous biological resources, and their associated traditional knowledge, are used sustainably and will contribute to the growth of a healthy and prosperous nation," said Barbara Creecy, minister of environment, forestry and fisheries, at the time.

-It's a model negotiators may keep in mind in Nairobi this week as they hammer out the details of the new global biodiversity framework, described by the UN as a "once-in-a-decade opportunity to secure an ambitious and transformative global plan to tackle biodiversity loss and set nature on the path to recovery."
+It's a model negotiators may keep in mind in Nairobi this week as they hammer out details of the new global biodiversity framework, which the UN describes as a "once-in-a-decade opportunity to secure an ambitious and transformative global plan to tackle biodiversity loss and set nature on the path to recovery."

 Edited by: Jennifer Collins